 For children requiring additional social support, we have a number of small intervention groups happening in school including Socially Speaking, Friendship Formula and Time to Talk.
-These groups are arranged by Mrs Calvert, our SENCO, and are led by teaching assistants during curriculum time.
+These groups are arranged by Miss Loughlin, our SENCO, and are led by teachers or teaching assistants during curriculum time.
 They happen across the year with chosen children who we believe would benefit from such social intervention programs.

 We are a very caring school with an extremely loving ethos and we ensure that every child’s needs are met as far as possible, we consult with a wide range of agencies and partnerships to ensure the Emotional and Social Development needs of all children including those with SEN are met.
 Inspired by Catholic values, staff believe that high self-esteem is crucial and aim to support and promote the emotional wellbeing of all children.
 We have a Personal, Social & Health Education programme linked to our weekly Statements to live by.
 On a daily basis the class teacher is responsible for the pastoral and social care of every child in their class, therefore this would be the parents’ first point of contact should further advice or support is required.